Creative aspirations and family life spur a renovation and addition to a 1970s split-level home in Cape Elizabeth

 Ageless Maine is the magazine for people over 50 who look at their life as one filled with adventure, joy, and discovery.
-This is the magazine for people who have learned from their experiences and fearlessly and energetically look forward to the years that lie ahead—and to getting the most out of every moment.
-Ageless will cover topics that matter—from responsible investment strategies, to adjusting to being an empty nester, to wellness tips that will help you live life to its fullest.
-And each month we’ll profile your contemporaries who are still making a difference.
-You are active, you are engaged, and you are ageless.
+Published in partnership with AARP Maine, it focuses on those who have learned from their experiences and fearlessly and energetically look forward to the years that lie ahead—and to getting the most out of every moment.

 March is a particularly challenging month in Maine.
 While the longer days hint that spring is on the way, there’s always the possibility of more snow and ice, and let’s not even talk about the mud.
 Sure, you could settle … Continue reading